Letter to Colleges on Updated CDC Guidelines - 5th Campaign

 Urging them to immediately drop vaccine and booster mandates or they could be exposed to significant legal liability

-We launched our 5th letter campaign to colleges urging them to remove all vaccine and booster mandates in light of updated CDC guidelines which now recognize natural immunity.
-Nearly 200 colleges have received this letter and more are on the way.
-Check back soon; we will attach a list of colleges that have received this letter.
+Three months ago, we launched our 5th letter campaign to colleges urging them to remove all vaccine and booster mandates in light of updated CDC guidelines which now recognize natural immunity.
+We just wrapped it up.

 August 25, 2022